 Walk to Downtown Disney

 Disneyland has changed the position of metal detectors and security making the wait for the tram to ride into the parks longer than it used to be.
 Right when you get off the escalator, you have a security checkpoint and then another line to wait for the tram.
 Unless both lines are relatively short, we make our way across to Downtown Disney.
 There is a walkway for you to walk across to the Downtown Disney.
 The security checkpoint there is much faster and you don’t need to wait for the stroller designated parts of the tram either.

-5. Make the most of Fast Passes & Baby Swap Passes
+Make the Most out of Fast Passes & Baby Swap Passes